victoralcantara75/todolist-electron/README.md

 If you missed something, you can edit your tasks or even delete it.
 All this functionalities are available on the main page.

+#### Notes
+Each task that you create has a possibility to add notes.
+With this notes your manage to give more information or context about that task.

+#### Deadline
+You can set a deadline date for the task, and on the information page if it's showing red... it's better to hurry up!!

 ### Priority

 Your tasks can also count with a priority level: low, medium or high.
 This will help you to look at the list and know easyly what you have to do first.